-The goal of most Insurance companies is to minimize the amount they pay to accident victims, though.
+Most Insurance companies aim to minimize the amount they pay to accident victims, though.

 When it comes to determining the value of your compensatory damages, you'll want an attorney representing you in negotiations with the insurance company.

-By working with a lawyer experienced in such negotiations, you'll set yourself up for the best outcome possible.
+Working with a lawyer experienced in such negotiations will set you up for the best outcome possible.

 As you can see, the laws dealing with damages are complex.
 Thus, you will need qualified legal representation who understands these laws to have the best chance at a favorable recovery.